tsilvadossantos/python-projects/saltstack-api/README.md

 # SaltStack API

-This project was developed to meet the following criterias:
+This project was developed to meet the following criteria:

 Use salt-master to update each minion hostname with their peers hostname in a given network.